 A week after the Badger band was suspended from playing at Camp Randall Stadium, the fire and excitement returned as “On Wisconsin” blasted proudly while the Badgers entered the stadium.
 For this prime time contest with white towels waving, fans foaming at the mouth, and the band high stepping again, that fire would be put out quickly by a powerful Penn State squad.

 Friendliness comes to mind when mentioning Penn State and Beaver Stadium.
-Happy Valley is not only a joyous place for the home team, but fans wearing the opposing colors are greeted with welcoming arms, as well.
+Happy Valley is a joyous place for the home team, and outside of a few conference rivals, it’s a welcoming spot for visiting fans, as well.
 Perhaps it’s because Nittany Lion fans know that wherever these fans came from, they must have traveled a tremendous distance.
 University Park, Pennsylvania is hidden in a valley amongst the Allegheny Mountains and the famous Mount Nittany.
-Lion fans arrive days before kickoff parking their RVs in the many open grass lots around the 110,000 seat arena.
+Lion fans arrive days before kickoff parking their RVs in the many open grass lots around the 100,000+ seat arena.
 Tailgating at Penn State is tops in the Big Ten conference.
 Fans start early and celebrate late.

 The wheels have come off the Bucky Wagon and Penn State holds the lug nuts.
 On homecoming weekend in Happy Valley, the Badgers played like they ate too much Peachy Paterno ice cream over at the Berkey Creamery.
 From the first play, it became clear to those wearing red that this Saturday would be a long one.
 Star tailback P.J.
 Hill fumbled on the opening play for Wisconsin and Penn State only needed three plays to capitalize.
 The 109,754 that crammed inside Beaver Stadium would enjoy a stunning blowout of the ranked Badgers and looked to be turning a major corner on their season.